dklpp/card-ocr-autoparts/README.md

 Go to folder **modelling** and run all the cells in python notebook files: **individual_pipeline.ipynb** and **generalized_pipeline.ipynb**.
 These two files represent invidual preprocessing pipeline for each image, and one generalized preprocessing pipeline for all the images, respectively.
 These notebooks create 4 output folders in **output folder**.
 Each file creates resulting images with bounding boxes and predicted texts, along with predicted texts in a separate .txt file.

 ## Evaluation
 Once text from the images is extracted, it is time to evaluate the results.
 For evaluation metrics it was decided to use 3 of them: Character Error Rate (CER), Word Error Rate (WER), and Character Accuracy.
 Go to the file **evaluation.ipynb** and run all the cells.
-The file produce two dataframes with evaluation metrics: for individualized and generalized pipelines, respectively.
+The file produces two dataframes with evaluation metrics: for individualized and generalized pipelines, respectively.

 ## Pipeline
 In this task, a custom package ocr_infer was developed.
 It enables usage of 2 classes: AutoPartImage and OCRinference.